Robotino04/FleetLang/README.md

 > nix build .
 > ```
 > This will perform all steps listed below and write the binaries into `./result/bin/{fleetc,fleetls}`.
+>
+> Note that the resulting binaries use Vulkan and therefore need to be run with [NixGL](https://github.com/nix-community/nixGL) if you aren't using a NixOS host.

 FleetC uses LLVM as a backend, and it is therefore required to have a static build of libllvm 18.
 If this isn't found, Cargo should detect it and give instructions on how to acquire libllvm.
 Some other libraries are also linked by `inkwell` (the LLVM crate) and may need to be installed as well.
 Even if you aren't using the Nix flake, it can still serve as a reference for which libraries are required.